-For the three months ended March 31, 2021, mine gross profit increased by \$8.4 million, compared with the same period in 2020.
-The increase was primarily due to increased average realized prices for gold, silver, copper, and zinc, as well as lower production cost and depreciation/amortization expenses.
+For the three months ended June 30, 2021, mine gross profit increased by \$8.2 million, compared with the same period in 2020.
+The increase was primarily due to a significant increase in average realized prices for gold, silver, copper, and zinc, as well as an increase in production in the current period compared with the interruption due to the COVID-19 shutdown last year, which in turn resulted in a proportionate increase in production costs and depreciation/amortization expenses.